->

 > Or is Windows an absolute no when considering running a secure hidden

-> But if the proxified aplication runs within a virtual machine, and only
+> But if the proxified aplication runs within a virtual machine, and

-leak through the application other than the IP of the VM?
+> info could leak through the application other than the IP of the VM?

 More information about the tor-talk